The AWS SDK for JavaScript V3 API Reference Guide describes in detail all the API operations for the AWS SDK for JavaScript version 3 (V3).

 The Scenario

-The DynamoDB Document client simplifies working with items by abstracting the notion of attribute values.
+The DynamoDB Document Client simplifies working with items by abstracting the notion of attribute values.
 This abstraction annotates native JavaScript types supplied as input parameters, and converts annotated response data to native JavaScript types.

 For more information about the DynamoDB Document Client, see @aws-sdk/lib-dynamodb README

 In this example, you use a series of Node.js modules to perform basic operations on a DynamoDB table using DynamoDB utilities.
-The code uses the SDK for JavaScript to query and scan tables using these methods of the DynamoDB class:
+The code uses the SDK for JavaScript to query and scan tables using these methods of the DynamoDB Document Client class:

-For more information on configuring the DynamoDB document client, see @aws-sdk/lib-dynamodb
+For more information on configuring the DynamoDB Document Client, see @aws-sdk/lib-dynamodb

 Prerequisite Tasks